magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 > NOTE 3: At the moment we don't take care of the `:scope` of the
 > dependencies.
 We'll come back to this directive in a later tutorial.

-After having quit the previous process, you can safety run the `boot` command in the terminal as follows:
+After having quit the previous process, you can safely run the `boot` command in the terminal as follows:

 ```bash